 “This is a momento muy importante en esta iglesia, a very important moment in this church,” Ron Freitas says in Spanish and English, occasionally throwing in a Portuguese word or two from his days in Brazil.

 It’s also a difficult time, he adds, as the Christians attempt to “make a team out of two cultures.”

 The teammates know the challenges.
 The U.S. Christians want to see the church continue its outward-focused, urban ministry, resisting the urge to buy affordable land on the outskirts of town.
 That could keep the church from reaching those who need Jesus, they say.

 The Peruvians want their ideas to be considered equally with those of the U.S. Christians.
 There’s also concern about economic inequality.
 The U.S. Christians have access to more financial support than the Peruvians, though they must make regular trips to the U.S. to raise funds.
-The U.S. Christians also don’t have the family support structure the Peruvians have in Cusco.
+The U.S. Christians also don’t have the family support structure the Peruvians have in Cuzco.

 The departing team members, meanwhile, worry that, despite their years of sweat, toil and tears, the intercultural mix won’t work, the team will fall apart and the church will disappear.